tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 	from registration.backends.simple.views import RegistrationView
 	from django.urls import reverse

 With this complete, we now need to tell our project what to do with this extended class!
 It's just sitting there by itself at the moment, doing nothing.
-In order to tell the `django-registration-redux` package to use this class, we also need to update the `urlpatterns` list by adding a new entry. **Make sure you add this line directly above the existing entry for the `accounts/` URL -- not after!** To ensure you get it in the right place, we have included a complete copy of what your `urlpatterns` list should look like.
+To tell the `django-registration-redux` package to use this class, we also need to update the `urlpatterns` list by adding a new entry. **Make sure you add this line directly above the existing entry for the `accounts/` URL -- not after!** To ensure you get it in the right place, we have included a complete copy of what your `urlpatterns` list should look like.

 {lang="python",linenos=off}
 	urlpatterns = [